hackerhaus-security/joann-bot/README.md

 ---

-## Contribute and Make Joann-Bot Better!
+## Contribute and Make joann-bot Better!

 This project is meant to be a simple, educational tool, and we strongly encourage you to help us expand and improve it!